tfsaggregator/aggregator-docs/content/docs/v3/rules/_index.md

 > Careful: Reference name is **case-sensitive**.

 `public T GetFieldValue<T>(string field, T defaultValue)` Typed read-only access to non-core fields.
-The value is converted to the requested type, if the field nas no value, `defaultValue` is returned.
+The value is converted to the requested type, if the field has no value, `defaultValue` is returned.
 Example:
 ```
 var customField1 = self.GetFieldValue<string>("MyOrg.StringCustomField1", "MyDefault");
 var customField2 = self.GetFieldValue<decimal>("MyOrg.NumericCustomField2", 3.0m);